trimstray/nginx-admins-handbook/README.md

 #### Log files

 Log files are a critical part of the NGINX management.
-It writes information about client requests in the access log right after the request is processed (in the `NGX_HTTP_LOG_PHASE`).
+It writes information about client requests in the access log right after the request is processed (in the last phase: `NGX_HTTP_LOG_PHASE`).

 By default:

-- the access log is located at `logs/access.log`, but I suggest you take it to `/var/log/nginx` directory
+- the access log is located in `logs/access.log`, but I suggest you take it to `/var/log/nginx` directory
 - data is written in the predefined `combined` format

 ##### Conditional logging

 Sometimes certain entries are there just to fill up the logs or are cluttering them.
 I sometimes exclude requests - by client IP or whatever else - when I want to debug log files more effective.

-So in this example if the `$error_codes` variable’s value is zero - then log nothing (default action), but if 1 (e.g. `404` or `503` from backend) - to save this request to the log:
+So in this example if the `$error_codes` variable’s value is 0 - then log nothing (default action), but if 1 (e.g. `404` or `503` from backend) - to save this request to the log:

 ```bash
 # Define map in the http context: